SRR-Project-Team/SRR-Case-Processing-System/docs/OPENAI_API_SETUP.md

 ## Overview

 This guide explains how to configure and use OpenAI API for the SRR Case Processing System.
-The system now supports both OpenAI API and Volcengine (Doubao) API, with OpenAI as the default provider.

 ## Prerequisites